dhiles/ngx-gridboard/src/ngx-gridboard/README.md

 - fix npm security violation in tar node pkg version by setting node-gyp version 4.0.0
 - fix bug with not passing toolbaritem to ifFunction
-- add option to remove or disable minimize icon when panel is not maximized and remove or disable maximize icon when panel is maximized
+- add mutexMinMaxIcons option to remove or disable minimize icon when panel is not maximized and remove or disable maximize icon when panel is maximized
-- display description tooltip for panel title
+- add description field to panel item to display description tooltip on title

 ## Author